Zabraniak/Zabraniak/README.md

 :computer: I study computer science at the Technical University of Lodz, Poland.<br>
 :mag_right: I am keen on new technologies and ways to improve everything everywhere, especially in IT-related fields.

-## Tech stack, some tools that I am familiar with, and areas of interests
+## Tech stack, some tools that I am familiar with and areas of interests

 <a href="#">
   <img align="left" title="C" alt="C" width="30px" src="https://upload.wikimedia.org/wikipedia/commons/d/d8/C_Language_Logo.svg" />